 After the solvent has evaporated and the samples have been analyzed, integrate the peaks associated with 3,4-DNT, TNT, and RDX in the chromatogram for each of the eighteen sample tubes.

 Finally, use the peak areas and calibration curve to calculate the vapor concentration in parts-per-billion by volume for each analyte (TEXT: See Equations 1-4 in text protocol).
 Authors, do you perform this calculation on the computer or in a laboratory notebook?
+Calculations are performed on the computer using the instrument control software and spreadsheet software program, such as Microsoft Excel.

 Results: Quantitation of Trace Explosive Vapors Using Direct Liquid Deposition with TDS-CIS-GC-ECD Instrumentation